 For a trademark to be registered under the Trademark Act, it should meet the following requirements:

 (a) It should fall under the definition of a trademark prescribed in the Trademark Act;

-(b) It should be distinctive so as to serve as an indication of goods or services or, if it is not inherently distinctive, it should have acquired a secondary meaning;
+(b) It should be distinctive so as to serve as an indication of goods or if it is not inherently distinctive, it should have acquired a secondary meaning;

 (c) It should not fall into any of the categories of trademarks unable to be registered as prescribed in the Trademark Act.

 If an examiner does not find any grounds for rejection of a trademark application, or he/she decides the rejection has been overcome by the applicant's response (argument and/or amendment), he/she shall render a decision to publish the trademark application.

 Once a trademark application is published in the official gazette, the "Trademark Publication Gazette," any person may file an opposition within two months (non-extendable).
 A notice of opposition containing a brief statement on the grounds for opposition must be submitted within the first thirty days.
 Then, the opponent may amend, add or supplement the grounds for opposition within the next thirty days.